piontekle/fso-2021/part3/README.md

 MongoDB is a NoSQL document based database (vs. relational).
 They use [collections](https://docs.mongodb.com/manual/core/databases-and-collections/) and [documents](https://docs.mongodb.com/manual/core/document/).

 We created our database with a user and network access to anywhere IP address-wise, and get our connection URI.
 Then go over creating a schema and saving new objects (`new()` and `.save`).
 Review `find({})` to retrieve all documents or filling the brackets with attributes to filter.

+We covered error handling, using `next(error)` to forward the error along to am iddleware error handler we created.
+Then covered deleting and updating.
+Another important note is paying attention to the order of our Middleware.
+The `.use(json)` has to be before all our requests in order for them to be parsed correctly, for example.
+And the error handler and unknown routes should be close to last.
+They're called in the order they're coded.

+### Validation and ESLint